UN recognises Ganges project among 10 initiatives restoring natural world | Headlines

 "These 10 inaugural World Restoration Flagships show that with political will, science and collaboration across borders, we can achieve the goals of the UN Decade of Ecosystem Restoration and forge a more sustainable future not only for the planet but also for those of us who call it home," Andersen said here.

-In the Ganges River Rejuvenation project, restoring the health of the Ganges is the focus of a major push to cut pollution, rebuild forest cover, and bring a wide range of benefits to the 520 million people living around its vast basin, the UN said in a statement.

-Climate change, population growth, industrialisation, and irrigation have degraded the Ganges along its arcing 2,525-kilometre course from the Himalayas to the Bay of Bengal, it said.
+On the Ganges River Rejuvenation project, the UN noted that it was launched in 2014.

-"Launched in 2014, the government-led Namami Gange initiative is rejuvenating, protecting and conserving the Ganges and its tributaries, reforesting parts of the Ganges basin and promoting sustainable farming," according to the statement.
+The government-led Namami Gange initiative is rejuvenating, protecting and conserving the Ganges and its tributaries, reforesting parts of the Ganges basin and promoting sustainable farming, according to the statement.

 The project also aims to revive key wildlife species, including river dolphins, softshell turtles, otters, and the hilsa shad fish.